In principle & practice, Womble Bond Dickinson values & seeks diversity.

 We work to make diversity and inclusion an integral part of our firm’s culture through recruitment, professional development and retention efforts; internal education programs and speakers; and the creation of affinity groups and an active diversity committee.

 We recognize that in our pursuit of a diverse workforce and an inclusive environment, there is strength in numbers.
 That’s why Womble Bond Dickinson partners with leading organizations that promote diversity and inclusion.
-Some of our U.S. partners include:
+Some of our U.S. partners include the:

 - Association of Corporate Counsel (ACC)